SAP/ui5-tooling/README.md

 ### Why package.json? / Why npm?
 Currently, the tooling can only resolve dependencies defined in a `package.json` file.
 This might change in the future by adding Translators for additional dependency management systems.

 To manage your dependencies you can use almost any Node.js package manager that relies on `package.json` files.
-Popular ones are [npm](https://www.npmjs.com/), [yarn](https://yarnpkg.com/) and [pnpm](https://pnpm.js.org/).
+Popular ones are [npm](https://www.npmjs.com/), [Yarn](https://yarnpkg.com/) and [pnpm](https://pnpm.js.org/).

 The UI5 Build and Development Tooling resolve dependencies almost the same way Node.js does when executing a `require` statement.

 ### What's the thing with Yarn?
-In a couple of guides we refer to the [yarn](https://yarnpkg.com/) node package manager.
+In a couple of guides we refer to the [Yarn](https://yarnpkg.com/) node package manager.
 This is because it offers functionality that the otherwise prefered [npm](https://www.npmjs.com/) package manager is currently lacking of.
 Namely the [workspace](https://yarnpkg.com/lang/en/docs/workspaces/) setting which is currently used in the [OpenUI5 (mono-)repository](https://github.com/SAP/openui5).
 Note that npm [might add](https://github.com/npm/npm/pull/15900#issuecomment-315335381) this feature in the future.

-If you do not plan to work with OpenUI5 you might as well use npm or any other node package manger (see [FAQ: Why package.json? / Why npm?](#why-packagejson-why-npm).
+If you do not plan to work with OpenUI5 you might as well use npm or any other node package manger (see [FAQ: Why package.json? / Why npm?](#why-packagejson-why-npm)).
 But keep in mind that linking the same module with npm and Yarn might lead to issues.
 Also, Yarn can't work with links created by npm and vice versa.

 ### Where are the npm packages?
 [Here](https://www.npmjs.com/org/openui5) (OpenUI5 Libraries) and [here](https://www.npmjs.com/org/ui5) (UI5 Tooling).